-Christmas shoppers in Britain are famous for their festive spirit and have no regrets when it comes to Christmas spending — a recent poll revealed that as much as 84% of customers could not remember exactly how much money they spent upon completing their purchase.
+Christmas shoppers in the UK are famous for their festive spirit and have no regrets when it comes to spending.
+A recent poll revealed that 16% of customers could not remember exactly how much money they spent upon completing their purchase.

-3. 10% of Europeans go into debt due to Christmas shopping, but they can’t outdo Americans.
+3. 10% of Europeans go into debt due to Christmas shopping, but Christmas spending facts show they can’t outdo Americans.

 This varies from country to country.
-For instance, in Luxembourg and the Netherlands this figure is fairly small — merely 3% and 5%, respectively — whereas in Romania it is a whopping 19%.
+For example, in Luxembourg and the Netherlands this figure is relatively small — merely 3% and 5%, respectively — whereas in Romania it is a whopping 19%.

-The truth is: 40% of Europeans feel pressured to spend more money than they usually do; as seen by the amount of money spent on Christmas each year.
+The truth is that 40% of Europeans feel pressured to spend more money than they usually do.

-The situation is even worse in the US, where a staggering 22% of Americans succumb to this temptation and go into debt each and every Christmas, which may reflect poorly on their credit score, and even lead to requiring aid from credit repair services.
+The situation is even worse in the US.
+A staggering 22% of Americans succumb to this temptation and go into debt each and every Christmas.
+This may reflect poorly on their credit score and even lead to requiring aid from credit repair services.

-5. 1 in 10 people return their gifts to the store.
+5. Unfortunate gift giving statistics state 1 in 10 Europeans returns their gifts to the store.